Fansion/FunnyLife/README.md

 Introduction
 ---------
-Here is a backup of programs wrote for a wechat public account named <!---FunnyLife-->(can be search at wechat public account).
+Here is a backup of programs wrote for a wechat public account named **FunnyLife**(can be search at wechat public account).

 It mainly consists of serval *.php* files and a dir for pics used for the service.
 Also there is a *.py* file(getScore) crawing scores from [USTC](yjs.ustc.edu.cn/).